Divorce Divorce

 Under the new laws, mutual divorce can take around 6 months or more, depending on court schedules and the complexity of the case.

-What does the wife get in mutual divorce?
+What does the wife get in the mutual divorce?

-In mutual divorce, the terms of settlement are agreed upon by both parties.
+New Divorce Rules in India - In a mutual divorce, the terms of the settlement are agreed upon by both parties.
 The wife may be entitled to alimony or maintenance, custody arrangements for children, and a fair share in marital assets as per the agreement.

 Can the wife claim maintenance after mutual divorce?